alex-bellon/wikipedia/wikipedia.md

 [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling

+### People

+[Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
+He then escorted the chaplain across the street under his umbrella.
+When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"

 ### Wars

 [Kettle War](https://en.wikipedia.org/wiki/Kettle_War) - The Kettle War was a military confrontation between the troops of the Holy Roman Empire and the Republic of the Seven Netherlands on 8 October 1784.
 It was named the Kettle War because the only shot fired hit a soup kettle.